Doofinder logo

 Here's what you'll need to do:

-1. Index Various Prices in Your Product Data Feed
+1. Index Various Prices In Your Product Data Feed

 To kick things off, it's essential to index multiple price points for each product in your data feed.
 Let's say you have four distinct user groups—A, B, C, and D. For each product, ensure you have pricing attributes indexed accordingly, including regular and sale prices where applicable.
 Don't forget to consult our documentation for comprehensive guidance on feed attributes.